jekymin8232/vitalguardai-com/README.md

 ## Whoever believes in Allah and the Last Day should honor their guest.
 ### I created cockroach-survival AI because, in many ways, I see myself as a cockroach survivor.
-**People can become good friends only when they treat each other with kindness and respect.**
-**After enduring severe hardship for ten years, burnout inevitably begins to set in.**
-**Burnout brings immense suffering because it slowly eats away at a person’s soul.**
+**People can truly become good friends only when they treat one another with kindness and respect.
+After enduring severe hardship for over ten years, burnout becomes almost inevitable.
+Burnout brings profound suffering because it slowly consumes a person’s soul.**

 <img width="503" height="351" alt="1" src="https://github.com/user-attachments/assets/675544d2-5241-41ed-baeb-b36020407bb4" />